-lower(charset: enum = hilti::Charset::UTF8) \rightarrow bytes Returns a lower-case version of the bytes value, assuming it is encoded in character set charset.
+lower(charset: enum = hilti::Charset::UTF8, errors: enum = hilti::DecodeErrorStrategy::Ri Returns a lower-case version of the bytes value, assuming it is encoded in character set charset.
+If data is encountered that charset cannot represent, it's handled according to the errors strategy.

-match(regex: regexp, [group: uint<64>]) → result<bytes> Matches the bytes object against the regular expression regex.
+match(regex: regexp, [group: uint<64>]) → result<bytes>

+Matches the bytes object against the regular expression regex.
 Returns the matching part or, if group is given, then the corresponding subgroup.
 The expression is considered anchored to the beginning of the data.

+'''

-split([sep: bytes]) \rightarrow vector<bytes>
+split([ sep: bytes ]) \rightarrow vector<bytes>

+'''